KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/00 Welcome/Welcome_content.md

 - Go to [menti.com](https://www.menti.com/al7833thwbop)
 - Let us know: Who are you and what is your field of expertise?

-#### Exercise 0.2
+#### Exercise 0.2 + 0.3
 - Go to [menti.com](https://www.menti.com/al7833thwbop)
-- Tell us: Have you ever used an Electronic Lab Notebook?
+- Tell us: Have you ever used an Lab Notebook?
+And have you ever used an Electronic Lab Notebook?
 If yes, which one?